Phone

 Denis Murphy

 My family and I have lived in the Pukekohe area since 1991 and our children were all educated at Pukekohe High.
 I coached football at the Pukekohe AFC and was the club’s Treasurer for a while.
-I also served as a member of the St Joseph’s Pukekohe Primary School BOT for 17 years (8 years Treasurer, 9 years Chairman).
+I am also Chairman of the St Joseph’s Pukekohe Primary School BOT.

 News & Events